rishikaarya/SelenaGomez_AI_OpenWebUI/README.md

 **3. Prompt Engineering is an Art and Science**

 Developing effective prompts to shape Selena AI's tone, style, and content was a delicate balance.
 We learned that clear, well-structured prompts guide the AI’s behavior while allowing for natural, human-like spontaneity in conversations.

+**4. Iterative Testing Enhances Realism**

+Continuous testing and feedback loops were crucial for refining Selena AI’s responses.
+Iterative testing helped identify gaps — whether in emotional nuance or technical performance — and led to a more realistic and engaging user experience.

+**5. Representation and Responsibility in AI**

+Developing an AI inspired by a public figure like Selena Gomez highlighted the ethical responsibility of ensuring AI doesn’t misrepresent or distort the person’s image.
+Maintaining her message of self-love, mental health advocacy, and authenticity was a top priority.